The Problem with Basic Website Analytics (& What You Should Really Measure)

 More often than not, you’re likely wondering how many users are checking out your app or site repeatedly, rather than at that moment.
 Unfortunately, looking at the number of total visitors gives you only a blanket sum of the visitors on a particular day or month.
 This information isn’t helpful if you want to know who keeps coming back after the first time.

 A leading indicator to consider measuring is N-Day retention, which provides a more granular look at traffic as well as potential patterns of repeat visits.
-Whereas total visitors tells you how many people visited in a day, N-Day Retention tells you how many people visited one day after another.
+Whereas total visitors tells you how many people visited in a day, tells you how many people visited one day after another.

 N-Day Retention is especially useful for refining individual activities or portions of your product.
 If you were to realize that users making it past day seven are all completing a certain activity, whereas those who drop before then aren’t, you need to figure out how to promote that specific activity in a better way towards the rest of your less engaged users.

-You can measure N-Day Retention easily via Amplitude.
+You can easily via Amplitude.

 Track Activity by Cohorts